-Answer: While it is true that the batteries in Ring Video Doorbells, Ring Stick Up Cams, and Spotlight Cam Batteries can go between six and 12 months between recharges with normal use, this is dependent on a number of factors.
+While batteries in Ring devices can last up to six months between recharges with normal use, this is dependent on a number of factors.
 This article will detail some of the factors that may cause your battery to require more frequent recharges.

 The Local Weather

-At temperatures below 40°F, lithium polymer batteries are less effective at holding a charge.
-Since Ring Doorbell, Ring Stick Up Cam, and Spotlight Cam Battery use lithium polymer batteries, when the temperature drops below 40°F, it may be necessary to charge your Ring product more often.
+At temperatures below 4°C, lithium polymer batteries are less effective at holding a charge.
+Since Ring devices use lithium polymer batteries, when the temperature drops below 4°C, it may be necessary to charge your Ring device more often.

 Battery performance will return to normal once the weather warms up and remains above freezing.